Paschal mystery

-The Paschal mystery is one of the central concepts of Catholic faith relating to the history of salvation.
+The Paschal mystery is central to Catholic faith and theology relating to the history of salvation.
 According to the Compendium of the Catechism of the Catholic Church, "The Paschal Mystery of Jesus, which comprises his passion, death, resurrection, and glorification, stands at the center of the Christian faith because God's saving plan was accomplished once for all by the redemptive death of himself as Jesus Christ."
 The Catechism states that in the liturgy of the Church "it is principally his own Paschal mystery that Christ signifies and makes present."

-Catholic, Anglican and Orthodox Christian churches celebrate this mystery on Easter.
-It is recalled and celebrated also during every Eucharist, and especially on a Sunday, which is the Pascha of the week.
+Catholic, Anglican, Lutheran, and Orthodox Christian churches celebrate this mystery during Holy Week and Easter.
+It is recalled and celebrated also during every Eucharist, and especially on a Sunday, which according to Catholicism is the Pascha of the week.

 Background

-According to the Book of Exodus, God (Yahweh) commanded Moses to tell the Israelites to mark a lamb's blood above their doors in order that the Angel of Death would pass over them.
+According to the Book of Exodus, God commanded Moses to tell the Israelites to mark a lamb's blood above their doors in order that the Angel of Death would pass over them.
 Paschal refers to the passage of God's destroying angel on the night of Passover.
 The angel "passed over" the houses of the Israelites but killed the firstborn child in the houses of the Egyptians.

-A sacred mystery is a divine mystery which cannot be grasped by mere human reasoning and can only be revealed by God through grace.
+Catholicism says that a sacred mystery is a divine mystery which cannot be grasped by mere human reasoning and can only be revealed by God through grace.